This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Members of the Communities That Care Coalition's Parent Education Workgroup in front of one of the Coalition's billboards.

-CTC is co-hosted by Community Action and the Partnership for Youth at the Franklin Regional Council of Governments.
+CTC is co-hosted by Community Action and the Healthy Youth Partnership at the Franklin Regional Council of Governments.
 Several dozen partners have contributed to CTC's success.
-CTC includes more than 200 members with representation from local government, businesses, schools, law enforcement, faith-based organizations, media, hospitals, mental health providers, parent advocates, and out-of-school-time programs.
+CTC includes more than 400 members with representation from local government, businesses, schools, law enforcement, faith-based organizations, media, hospitals, mental health providers, parent advocates, and youth.

 In 2002, a federal Drug Free Communities grant, distributed by the Substance Abuse and Mental Health Services Administration, provided the initial funds to run the program for several years.
 In addition, CTC has raised more than $5 million over the last 13 years toward the program's efforts.